iwilare/category-theory-course-2025/2025-04-03 - Lecture 14 - Algebras 2.md

 1. First, we decide the arrow `fn constr(a: ListIntAlg<ListInt>) -> ListInt` of the algebra $i$:

     Again, if we've done our calculations correct in the previous section, this should amount to:
-    1. a value of ListInt,
+    1. A value of `ListInt`,
-    2. A binary function that takes as input an integer and a value of ListInt to produce a value of ListInt.
+    2. A binary function that takes as input an integer and a value of `ListInt` to produce a value of `ListInt`.

     ```rust
     enum ListIntAlg<X> {